VihreatDeGrona/civicrm-relationshipMembershipACL-module/README.md

 * Sub-organisation 1 (Organisation 1 has edit relationship to this organisation)
 * Sub-organisation 2 (Sub-organisation 1 has edit relationship to this organisation)
 * User 1 (has edit relationship to Sub-organisation 1)

-Contribution pages
+* User 2 (has edit relationship to Sub-organisation 1)
+* User 3 (has edit relationship to Sub-organisation 2)

+Membershipt Types
-* Contribution page 1.
-Owned by Organisation 1.
+* Organisation 1 membership
-* Contribution page 2.
-Owned by Sub-organisation 2.
+* Sub-organisation 2 membership

+Memberships
+* User 2 has membersip to Organisation 1
+* User 3 has membersip to Sub-organisation 2

-With this module User 1 can see and edit Contribution page 2 but not Contribution page 1.
-Contribution page 2 is owned by Sub-organisation 2 that User 1 has edit rights.
-User 1 does not have edit rights to Organisation 1 so this Contribution page is invisible to user.
+User 1 can not see User 2 membership to Organisation 1 because User 1 does not have edit relationship to Organisation 1.
+User 1 can see User 3 membership to Sub-organisation 2 because User 1 has edit relationship to Sub-organisation 2 trough Sub-organisation 1.

 ### Installation
 1. Create `com.github.anttikekki.relationshipMembershipACL` folder to CiviCRM extension folder and copy all files into it.
 Install and enable extension in administration.